What I like about this asymmetric blazer

-Altogether the Lookbook Store asymmetric fit-and-flare blazer is a cute, modern spin on an old classic with an affordable price tag, and hence a great trend item for any age.
+Altogether the asymmetric fit-and-flare blazer is a cute, modern spin on an old classic with an affordable price tag, and hence a great trend item for any age.
 Get your own statement blazer.
 Browse the Lookbook Store collection now.

 How do you like this blazer?
 Isn’t it a head turner?
 How would you style this beautiful blazer?
 Let me know what you think by sending me an email.

 Photos: G. Kramm

 Disclosure: This blazer of my choice was given to me by Lookbook Store.
 The post is not endorsed by them.
 I wrote it entirely myself and it expresses my 100% honest opinion.